6 Wisconsin trails with amazing views

 West Bend has some fantastic hiking in and around the city.
 This is land sculpted by glaciers, so you’ll find a landscape marked by various glacial features like drumlins and moraines.
 The 1,000-mile Ice Age National Scenic Trail passes through West Bend via the Glacial Blue Hills Recreation Trail.
 While some people take months to hike the whole trail, you can enjoy a great taste of the path in this recreation area.
 Enjoy beautiful vistas of the woodland valley while dreaming of a through-hike.

 For miles more of glacial terrain—and another beautiful stretch of the Ice Age National Scenic Trail—head to Rusk County in Northwestern Wisconsin.
-The 23-mile Blue Hills Trail System will take you through the remnants of a mountain range that’s older than the Rockies.
+The 23-mile Blue Hills Trail System, located just west of Ladysmith, will take you through the remnants of a mountain range that’s older than the Rockies.
 To enjoy the best views here, take a morning hike.
 You’ll see why this area got its name; the hills take on a beautiful blueish hue early in the day.

 Vilas County has more than 240,000 acres of public forest so there’s no shortage of places to take a hike.
 In fact, the county boasts more than 60 trails that are open for hiking.
-For a picturesque hike through the towering remnants of an old growth forest, head to Van Vliet Hemlocks.
-This 400-acre parcel includes more than 3 miles of hiking trails.
-The views of Averill Lake and Van Vliet Lake are simply beautiful.
+For a picturesque hike through the towering remnants of an old growth forest, head to the Van Vliet Hemlocks near Presque Isle in northwestern Vilas County.
+This 400-acre parcel includes more than 3 miles of hiking trails, and the views of Averill Lake and Van Vliet Lake are simply beautiful.